Spectral-timing analysis of the kilohertz quasi-periodic oscillations and constraints on the mass of the neutron star in 4U 1636-536 using AstroSat observations: Timing Analysis

 black body temperature, electron temperature, size of the corona and feedback parameter ($\eta$), assuming the input spectrum to the Comptonizing medium to be simple black body in nature.

-In this study, we modeled the spectra using the XSPEC spectral model {\tt{Thcomp*bbody}}, which includes relativistic corrections.
-For consistency with the timing model, we compared the spectrum derived from the non$-$relativistic equation with the best$-$fit spectrum obtained from {\tt{Thcomp*bbody}}.The values for which the two spectrum best fits each other has been taken for to calculate the lag and rms.
+In this study, we modelled the spectra using the XSPEC spectral model {\tt{Thcomp*bbody}}, which includes relativistic corrections.
+For consistency with the timing model, we compared the spectrum derived from the non$-$relativistic equation with the best$-$fit spectrum obtained from {\tt{Thcomp*bbody}}.
+The values for which the two spectra best fit each other have been taken to calculate the lag and rms.
 The values are reported in the Table \ref{Table6}.
-There were significant contribution from the disk component can be observed in the 3$-$5 keV energy regime.
+There were significant contribution from the disk component that can be observed in the 3$-$5 keV energy regime.
 To take away the effect of disk emission and reflection, we re$-$scaled the fractional rms data points by $C_T/(C_T-C_{D}-C_{R})$ where $C_T$, $C_{D}$ and $C_{R}$ are the total, disk and reflection count rates in the respective energy bands in different observations since the model itself do not account the contribution from the reflection component.

-The observed lags are of the order of $\sim$ 200$-$300 microsecond which is larger than the earlier reported values of $\sim$ 50$-$100 microsecond, although the uncertainties are large as well.
-The lag variation can be explained with a corona size of 5 km having a varying feedback factor $\eta$ which ranges between 0.17$-$0.35 from hard to soft.
-The fractional rms behavior aligns with the idea of an increasing heating rate variation ranging between 0.16$-$0.445 from soft to hard.
+The observed lags are of the order of $\sim$ 200$-$300 microseconds, which is larger than the {earlier reported values} of $\sim$ 50$-$100 microseconds, although the uncertainties are large as well.
+The lag variation can be explained with a corona size of 5 km having a varying feedback factor $\eta$ which ranges between {0.17$-$0.35} from hard to soft.
+The fractional rms behaviour aligns with the idea of an increasing heating rate variation ranging between {0.16$-$0.445} from soft to hard.
 This suggests that as the system enters the hard state, the corona intensifies, leading to an increased heating rate and reduced feedback, which in turn results in a smaller soft lag.